Jedediah Smith: Trip to the Oregon Country

-McLoughlin sent Alexander McLeod south with Smith, Black, Turner, and Leland, and several HBC men to rescue any other men that had been in the camp that had possibly survived, and their goods.
+McLoughlin sent Alexander McLeod south with Smith, Black, Turner, and Leland, and 37 HBC men to rescue any other men that had been in the camp that had possibly survived, and their goods.
 After recovering several horses in bad condition, Black and Leland remained with some HBC men to care for them, and the HBC horses and Smith, Turner, and 18 HBC men proceeded to the massacre site.
 On October 28, they reached it and found 11 decomposed bodies, which they buried.
-They ultimately confirmed that all 15 of the unaccounted-for men had died and recovered 700 beaver skins and 39 horses, as well as Harrison Rogers' journals.
+They ultimately confirmed that all 4 of the unaccounted-for men had died and recovered 700 beaver pelts, 50 river otter pelts, 4 sea otter pelts, and 39 horses, as well as Harrison Rogers' journals.

-When Smith returned to Fort Vancouver ten days later, he met with Governor Simpson to discuss the possibility of the HBC buying Smith's recovered property.
-Governor Simpson paid Smith $2,600 for the horses and furs, and in return Smith assured that his American fur trade company would confine its operations to the region east of the Great Divide.
-Smith remained at Fort Vancouver until March 12, 1829, when he and Arthur Black traveled back east to meet up with his partners.
+On October 25, 1828, while McLeod's recovery expedition was in the field, HBC Governor George Simpson coincidentally arrived at Fort Vancouver on an inspection tour.
+When Smith returned, he and Simpson negotiated the purchase of the recovered property by the HBC.
+Simpson estimated that the recovery expedition had cost the Company £1,000 in lost revenue, and the salaries of the HBC men who spent three months on the trip cost an additional £171, yet HBC turned the recovered property over to Smith at no charge.
+Then Simpson paid Smith generous prices for the recovered furs and horses, totaling £582, and added a lump-sum bonus of £400; the payment totaled £982.
+In return, Smith apparently agreed that the firm of Smith, Jackson, and Sublette would confine its operations to the region east of the Great Divide.
+Smith remained at Fort Vancouver until March 12, 1829, when he and Arthur Black traveled up the Columbia River with the HBC's York Factory Express to Fort Colvile, where they acquired horses and supplies for the trip east to meet up with his partners in Pierre's Hole, on the west side of the Grand Tetons.

 Blackfeet expedition, 1829–30

 In 1829, Captain Smith personally organized a fur trade expedition into the Blackfeet territory.
-Smith was able to capture a good cache of beaver before being repulsed by hostile Blackfeet.
+Smith was able to capture a good quantity of beaver pelts before being repulsed by hostile Blackfeet.
 Jim Bridger served as a riverboat pilot on the Powder River during the profitable expedition.
 In the four years of western fur trapping, Smith, Jackson, and Sublette were able to make a substantial profit and, at the 1830 rendezvous on the Wind River, they sold their company to Tom Fitzpatrick, Milton Sublette, Jim Bridger, Henry Fraeb, and John Baptiste Gervais who renamed it the Rocky Mountain Fur Company.